yvvki/bunup/docs/docs/scaffold-with-bunup.md

 # Scaffold with Bunup

-Quickly scaffold modern libraries in just 10 seconds with Bun.
+Quickly scaffold modern TypeScript and React libraries in just 10 seconds with Bun.
 Powered by Bunup - the fastest bundler available ⚡️.

 - 🚀 **Ready to Code**: Just run the command and start coding - no renaming or setup needed
-- 📦 **Modern Stack**: ESM/CJS formats, TypeScript declarations, and workspace support for monorepos
+- 📦 **Modern Stack**: ESM/CJS formats, TypeScript declarations, and optional monorepo support
 - ⚡️ **Complete Tooling**: Bun-powered development with testing, linting, and formatting
 - 🚢 **Automated Releases**: Built-in GitHub Actions for testing and publishing to npm
+- 🔥 **Ultra-Fast Builds**: Instant builds that feel instantaneous

 ## Getting Started